Update Users through Postman

 Get user information (GET request)

 These types of requests are made to get information about the user.
-This request can also be used to search for, or gather information for a user.
+This request can also be used to search for, or gather information about a user.

 This request can result into different types of responses.